-Formed in 2016, our ministry is centered in faith formation, parish community life, worship, and fellowship, and engagement in the greater Milton community.
+Milton Lutheran Parish's ministry is centered in faith formation, parish community life, worship, fellowship, and engagement in the greater Milton community.
 We warmly welcome everyone to our worship services, bible studies, fellowship and outreach opportunities.

-The Reverend Gary Schaeffer serves as Milton Lutheran Parish’s pastor and leads our online worship services, bible studies, spiritual practices, and prayer and communion each week.
-We are thankful for his leadership and creative worship experiences which have kept us spiritually strong and connected through the COVID-19 pandemic.
-Visit the documents page for resources.
-All are welcome.
+The Reverend Gary Schaeffer serves as Milton Lutheran Parish’s pastor, leading our faith community in worship services, bible studies, spiritual practices, and prayer and communion each week.
+We are thankful for his leadership and creativity which keeps us spiritually strong.

 Sign up to receive our monthly newsletter and weekly emails to stay informed and connected to our community of faith.